 The Alexander Technique is a simple and elegant discipline that teaches you to become aware of this extra tension and let go of it.
 Your movements and actions become easier and less stressful; there's a sense of greater calmness and ease in your day.

 It's not in itself a medical treatment, but it often has therapeutic benefits like improved sleep and digestion and lowers blood pressure and stress levels.
-It can be applied in many fields like computer work, the performance of all kind, and sport and athletics.
+It can be applied in many fields like computer work, the performance of all kinds, and sport and athletics.

 The Alexander Technique introductory is a chance to explore this process.
 If you're unaware of a lot of the tension that you carry; you think you're relaxed when you're actually not.
 The Introductory session will help you go beyond this unconscious layer of tension and see what it's like to move without it.